nikoheikkila/speed-tdd/README.md

 **What did we do?**

 - Use test fixtures to inject the bus, the driver, and the hero into our tests.
+I recommended using injectable test fixtures in any test framework you are using to keep the setup phase thin and tests readable.
-- Arranged the test code to *Arrange-Act-Assert* blocks for improved readability.
+- Arranged the test code to _Arrange-Act-Assert_ blocks for improved readability.

 ### Refactoring the production code